-Participants were recruited from ongoing longitudinal studies in aging and during screening for dementia clinical trials at the Massachusetts General and Brigham and Women's Hospitals, and from several local referring tertiary memory clinics (S.S., G.M., and D.M.).
+Subjects: Participants were recruited from ongoing longitudinal studies in aging and during screening for dementia clinical trials at the Massachusetts General and Brigham and Women's Hospitals, and from several local referring tertiary memory clinics (Drs.
+Salloway, Marshall, and Marks).
 All participants were studied using protocols and informed consent procedures approved by the Partners Human Research Committee.
-All subjects underwent at least 1 comprehensive medical and psychiatric interview, as well as a neurological evaluation, to rule out any major medical or neurological disorders that might contribute to cognitive dysfunction.
-None of the participants had any notable medical or neurological illness, and none had a history of alcoholism, drug abuse, or head trauma, or a family history of autosomal dominant AD.
-None were clinically depressed (Geriatric Depression Scale <11; Yesavage and colleagues38) or had other psychiatric illnesses.
-Each participant was scored on the Mini-Mental State Examination (MMSE),39 and also underwent a standard battery of neuropsychological (NP) tests, as reported.23 The mean (standard deviation [SD]) time between PET imaging and testing was 0.90 (1.9) months.
+All subjects underwent at least one comprehensive medical and psychiatric interview, as well as a neurological evaluation to rule out any major medical or neurological disorders that might contribute to cognitive dysfunction.
+None of the participants had any notable medical or neurological illness, and none had a history of alcoholism, drug abuse, or head trauma, or family history of autosomal dominant AD.
+None were clinically depressed (Geriatric Depression Scale <11) (Yesavage, 1982) or had other psychiatric illnesses.
+Each participant was scored on the Mini-Mental State Examination (MMSE)38, and also underwent a standard battery of neuropsychological (NP) tests, as reported previously23.
+The mean (sd) time between PET imaging and testing was 0.90 (1.9) months.

-Subjects were classified into 2 groups, CN (n = 87) and AD (n = 32).
-All CN subjects had a Clinical Dementia Rating (CDR) score of $0,^{40}$ MMSE > 27, and performance within 1.5 SD on age-and-education-adjusted norms on cognitive testing as detailed.23 AD subjects were CDR = 1 and satisfied criteria for a clinical diagnosis of probable AD according to National Institute of Neurological and Communication Disorders and Stroke/Alzheimer's Disease and Related Disorders Association criteria.41 Of the 87 CN subjects, 60 had apolipoprotein E (APOE) genotype data available: 47 were classified as ε 4-negative (no ε 4-alleles) and 13 as ε 4-positive (one or two ε 4-alleles).
+Subjects were classified into two groups, Clinically Normal (CN; N=87) and Alzheimer's disease (AD; N=32).
+All CN subjects had a Clinical Dementia Rating (CDR) score of 0^{39} , MMSE > 27, and performance within 1.5 SD on age- and education adjusted norms on cognitive testing as detailed previously23.
+AD subjects were CDR=1 and satisfied criteria for a clinical diagnosis of probable AD according to National Institute of Neurological and Communication Disorders and Stroke / Alzheimer's disease and Related Disorders Association criteria40.
+Of the 87 CN subjects, 60 had APOE genotype data available: 47 were classified as ε 4 negative (no 4-alleles) and 13 as ε 4 positive (one or two 4-alleles).

-PET Acquisition and Processing

-Carbon-11 PiB PET was acquired and processed as described, using the distribution volume ratio (DVR) with cerebellar cortex as reference tissue.^{18,42} Detailed PET methods are discussed in the Supporting Information.
+PET acquisition and processing: 11C PiB PET was acquired and processed as described previously, using the distribution volume ratio (DVR) with cerebellar cortex as reference tissue^{18, 41}.
+Detailed PET methods are in Supplemental Material.

-MR Acquisition and Freesurfer Processing

-High-resolution MRI images were acquired using magnetization-prepared rapid gradient-echo (MP RAGE) and processed with Freesurfer (FS) to measure cortical thickness and hippocampal volume, as described.^{18,19} The FS-generated cortical parcellation defines a large precuneus region of interest (ROI) that overlaps areas of the posterior cingulate, including Brodmann area 23 and 31 along the posterior midline43; we therefore denoted this cortical ROI as the posterior cingulate/precuneus (PCC) in the following.
-Further details of FS processing are in the Supporting Information.
+MR acquisition and Freesurfer processing: High resolution MR imaging was acquired using MP-RAGE and processed with Freesurfer (FS) to measure cortical thickness and hippocampal volume, as described previously^{18, 19}.
+The FS generated cortical parcellation defines a large precuneus region of interest (ROI) which overlaps areas of the posterior cingulate, including Brodmann area 23 and 31 along the posterior midline42; we therefore denoted this cortical ROI as the PCC (posterior cingulate/precuneus) in the following.
+Further details of FS processing are in Supplemental Material.